Bearaujus/bgdk/util/json/README.md

 # UTIL/JSON

-`utilJSON` is utilities for the JSON files. `utilJSON` implementing core functions from [encoding/json](https://cs.opensource.google/go/go/+/master:/src/encoding/json/).
+`json` is utilities for the JSON files.
+This package implementing core functions from [encoding/json](https://cs.opensource.google/go/go/+/master:/src/encoding/json/).
 This package also has some additional I/O features such as JSON writer and JSON reader.

 See [Documentation](https://github.com/bearaujus/bgdk/blob/master/util/json/init.go)